chilcote/outset/README.md

 	/Library/LaunchAgents/com.github.outset.login.plist
 	/Library/LaunchAgents/com.github.outset.on-demand.plist

-The `com.github.outset.boot.plist` launch daemon runs any scripts and packages you'd like to have processed at first or every boot.
+The `com.github.outset.boot.plist` launch daemon runs any scripts and packages you'd like to have processed once or at every boot.
 You pass scripts and packages to the launchd job by placing them in the corresponding directories listed below.
 Scripts in the `boot-every` directory will run at each boot.
-Scripts/packages in `boot-once` directory will self-destruct after completion (this is for firstboot packages and configuration scripts that you only want to run once):
+Scripts/packages in `boot-once` directory will self-destruct after completion (this is useful for "firstboot" style packages and configuration scripts that you only want to run once):

 	/usr/local/outset/boot-once
 	/usr/local/outset/boot-every